 A Classic Maya tomb found in Rio Azul, Petén, Guatemala contained paraphernalia of chocolate consumption.
 A ruler had been placed with pottery vessels and six cylindrical vases, some of these had rings around their interiors showing that they once contained a dark liquid.
 The writing on one vase actually states that is ‘a drinking vessel for cacao’.
 Several of these vessels were sent to the Hershey Company, the largest chocolate manufacturer in the United States and were found to contain chocolate residue.

 An outline of the chocolate making process can be found here:

 You can pick up the process with Cocoa nibs that can be bought from a range of stores due to their recent popularity as a superfood.
 If you can get as many pestle & mortars as possible, it will help spread out the inclusion around the class.

 We were told it was traditional to tell stories as you were crushing the beans, so get the children to do this as they are grinding – we talked about who we were and where we were from, but a tale about something they have done or place they have visited is ideal.

 The pouring was a large part of getting the drink frothy – be careful with the children doing this due to the hot water, but you can demonstrate pouring between two vessels (you’ve GOT to do it from a high point).

 There is a wonderful vase at the Denver Art Museum that depicts a palace scene with both cacao beans and a chocolate pot.
 The rollout of the vase can be seen below and several lesson plans and ideas are given.

-Food Technology Lesson that has been donated by Ellie Payne, Lomeshaye Junior School, Lancashire
+Donated by Ellie Payne, Lomeshaye Junior School, Lancashire

 - To understand the importance and types of food in the Maya culture